garthdp/MunicipleWebsite/README.md

 * Once the project is unzipped run it using visual studio.
 * To access features please sign in.
 The user accounts can be found in the homecontroller class or you can sign in with the username: Garth and password: password.

+#### Read Below to learn more about how the app works and the functionality of each page.

 ## About the app

 ### Sign in screen